 These assets may not be shared between the two parties, save to achieve a fair outcome.
 The courts retain a wide discretion to treat each case differently, depending on the facts.

 At Myerson, we work extensively for business owners or their spouses in arranging the valuation of business assets to determine liquidity or to determine the extent to which a party can provide income to meet future maintenance payments.

-The family team also has significant experience of working for those whose assets comprise commercial and residential property portfolios or inherited wealth.
-Our family lawyers work closely with other in-house private client, commercial property and corporate lawyers to make sure you receive a bespoke service to protect your interests.
+Our expert family solicitors have significant experience of working for those whose assets comprise commercial and residential property portfolios or inherited wealth.
+Our family lawyers work closely with other in-house private client, commercial property and corporate lawyers to make sure our clients receive a bespoke service to protect their interests.